Lab-Brat/labbrat.net/content/blog/gsoc2023/final_report.md

 I also would like to thank my mentor, Andrey Falko, for all his help and support.
 I wouldn't have been able to finish this project without his guidance.

-In addition, I want to thank Goodle for providing such a generous opportunity for open source developers to work on bringing forth innovation.
+In addition, I want to thank Google for providing such a generous opportunity for open source developers to work on bringing forth innovation.

 Lastly, I am grateful to Gentoo community for the feedback that's helped me to